RiverArchitect/RA_wiki/wiki/Connectivity.md

 - The resultant raster is saved as the `Q_disconnect` map output.

 Note that the default value of zero indicates pixels wetted at the highest discharge but not present within any of the disconnected area polygons.
 Other values indicate the highest modeled discharge for which the pixel is disconnected from the channel mainstem.

-## Escape Route Calculations

-The "shortest escape route" output maps (stored in the `shortest_paths\` output directory) show the length/cost of the shortest/least-cost path from each pixel back into the mainstem of the river channel, accounting for both depth and velocity travel thresholds.
-In this context, the mainstem is defined as the largest continuous portion of interpolated wetted area deeper than the minimum swimming depth at the lowest available discharge.
-The shortest escape route to the mainstem is found from each starting pixel as follows:

-- If the starting pixel is in the mainstem, it assigned a default value of zero.
-Otherwise, look at all pixels adjacent to the starting pixel.
-- Apply depth condition: check that the depth is greater than the minimum swimming depth in both the current pixel and the neighboring pixel.
-- Apply velocity condition: calculate the water velocity vector at the current pixel (using velocity magnitude and angle).
-Check if a "swimming vector" (vector with the magnitude of the maximum swimming speed) can be oriented in such a way that when it is added to the water velocity vector, the resultant vector is oriented in the direction from the current pixel to the neighboring pixel.
-- If both the depth and velocity conditions are satisfied, the fish is considered to be able to move from the current pixel to the neighbor.
-- Applying this method iteratively to each pixel allows us to determine the shortest path to the mainstem.

-This calculation is implemented in a computationally efficient way by first constructing a directed adjacency graph (stored as a dictionary) and then dynamically traversing the graph working outwards from the mainstem to find shortest path lengths.

-Currently this method only provides the shortest number of "steps" from pixel to pixel to get to the mainstem.
-Future developments will include the option to convert these to shortest path lengths or a least-cost path, according to user-selected cost functions.

 ***